berteeny/Movie_API/README.md

 The code can be pulled from this repository and run in a browser preview with

 `http://127.0.0.1:3000/documentation.html` to see the documentation.
-All `CRUD` operations can be run Postman.
+All `CRUD` operations can be run with Postman.

 ## Features